Otters as social media stars - and what it means for their wild population

 A few weeks ago I signed up for an online drawing session with wildlifedrawing.co.uk.
 A few times a year I attend these along the in-person ones.
 They provide a comforting space where you can unwind, draw and learn more about a particular animal.
 And you will leave more inspired and uplifted after each session.

-This time it was about the hairy-nosed otter, for me a welcome change to the more familiar and better known Eurasian otter.
+This time it was about the hairy-nosed otter, for me a welcome change to the more familiar and better known Eurasian otter or sea otters you hear a lot about.

 Hairy-nosed otters are home in South East Asia, where they sadly get victimised by poachers and habitat loss.
 These otters are so rarely sighted that we don’t know a lot about them and they are considered endangered by the IUCN.

 Instead of a pencil, our instructor Jennie used a brush ink pen, after the work of Charles Tunnicliffe‘s wood carvings.
-I haven’t drawn with ink in a long time traditionally too.
+I haven’t drawn with ink in a long time traditionally too and decided to give it a try.
+I used Faber Castell technical pens for the most part, the outlines and the hair details on the otter's body, and a brush pen for the bigger shapes like the shadows or environment.
 I am quite satisfied with the result.

 Unfortunately otters are often kept as pets, especially the small short-clawed otter in Southeast Asia.
 The illegal pet trade contributes to the decline of these vulnerable species.
 Some owners even created social media accounts on various platforms for their furry stars.
 They get put into baby or puppet clothes, beg for food and eat it on tables or chairs.
 Those channels have millions of followers and videos view numbers around the same size.